← Crowd & Courage

 We do not store full payment card data.
 Stripe handles this — see Section 4.

-We do not continuously monitor your business accounts.
-We access your connected data source only at verification time, for the specific purpose of evaluating your contract.
+We do not continuously monitor your accounts.
+We access your authorized verification source only at verification time, for the specific purpose of evaluating your contract.

-We do not use your business data to train AI models without your explicit, separate consent.
+We do not use personally identifiable data to train AI models without your explicit, separate consent.
+Aggregate, de-identified insights (such as the Courage Index) do not identify you.

 04 — Third-Party Services